hassan-obeid/tr_b_causal_2020/references/retrospectives/ho_retro.md

     3. Nothing specific.

     4. Wrapping up the first stage of the work (the work we've done so far) and have it in a format that is ready for public viewing.

+10. Week of May 24, 2020
+    1. Learning about estimation techniques with random parameters, in order to learn how to estimate the regression when integrating over the distribution of the deconfounder.

+    2. Good progress on all tasks for this week.

+    3. Nothing specific.

+    4.